 Building a mobile app is a time consuming process and an expensive affair.
 This is where a UX designer’s role becomes critical in understanding the user needs and making the right ‘guesswork’ on which interface will work and which won’t.
 If this guesswork goes wrong, a lot of time and money is wasted.
 Since users attention is a subconscious and a visual thing, the traditional testing methods may not be as effective as eye tracking in understanding which areas the users have paid attention to within a screen or a page.

 Secondly, both the UX designers and the app development team should work more or less in the same speed.
 If they don’t, especially in an agile environment, the workflow gets disrupted leading to technical trade-offs.

-The third and the most important reason where traditional testing tools doesn’t match up to the new eye tracking testing model is accuracy.
+The third and the most important reason where traditional testing tools not matching up to the new eye tracking testing model is accuracy.
 Traditional testing tools (methods) such as Surveys, Interviews, Click Tracking and Hover metrics don’t yield accurate results.
 Miscommunication and misrepresentation is common among Survey and Interviews, which can lead to inaccurate insights.
-The Click Tracking and Hover Metrics are better methods, but are not flawless.
+The Click Tracking and Hover Metrics are better methods, but they are not flawless.
 For example, click tracking can track how many clicks on CTA (Call To Action) button, but you have no way of knowing which text the users were reading or looking at.